 If you get any side effects, talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly (for details see below).
-By reporting side effects, you can help provide more information on the safety of this medicine.
+This includes any side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system (see details below).
+By reporting side effects you can help provide more information on the safety of this medicine.